PatrickF1/fzf.fish/README.md

 | Search Shell Variables | `fzf_shell_vars_opts` |
 | Search Processes       | `fzf_processes_opts`  |

-They are appended last to fzf's argument list.
+They are appended last to fzf's options list.
 Because fzf uses the last instance of an option if it is specified multiple times, custom options will always take precedence.
 Custom fzf options unlock a variety of customizations and augmentations such as:

 - add [key bindings](https://www.mankier.com/1/fzf#Key/Event_Bindings) within fzf to operate on the selected line:
   - [open file in Vim](https://github.com/junegunn/fzf/issues/1360)